 William Temple Foundation Associate Research Fellows (ARFs) are established or up and coming experts working in the Foundation’s key areas: religion and civil society; religion and wellbeing; religion, politics (including public policy) and economics; religion and urban change.
 ARFs share our aims and objectives, sharing with trustees and staff the task of developing the mission and profile of the Foundation.
 The post of an ARF is a three year term, supported by a small annual honorarium.

-Tina Hearn is a Social Policy Lecturer at the University of Birmingham specialising in social theory, the Director of Widening Participation in the School of Social Policy and a member of the steering committee of the Centre for Contemporary Philosophy of Technology.
+Dr Tina Hearn is a Social Policy Lecturer at the University of Birmingham specialising in social theory, the Director of Widening Participation in the School of Social Policy and a member of the steering committee of the Centre for Contemporary Philosophy of Technology.
 She has a strong commitment to widening participation and spends time, both inside and outside of work life, working with young people in a variety of ways in schools and colleges across the West Midlands.
 Tina has also been involved in community politics, with a focus upon equalities, racialisation and policy making.
 Tina teaches social theory, social policy and policy analysis, within which she has a particular interest in the roles of faith in politics and policy making.
 Tina’s current research interests revolve around the emergence of ‘New Materialisms’ and exploring some of their various inferences and implications for the roles of faith and faith movements in politics and policy making.
 Follow Tina on Twitter @SocialPolicyUoB

-Revd.
-Dr. John Reader is honorary Senior Research Fellow with the Foundation, as well as a parish priest, theological educator and practical theologian with over 30 years experience in rural ministry.
+Rev’d Dr John Reader is honorary Senior Research Fellow with the Foundation, as well as a parish priest, theological educator and practical theologian with over 30 years experience in rural ministry.
 John has degrees from Oxford, Manchester and a Ph.D from the University of Wales, Bangor.
-He is Honorary Senior Lecturer at the Univeristy of Worcester and a Senior Tutor in Christian Rural and Environmental Studies at Ripon College, Cuddesdon.
-John is a board member of the Oxford Diocesan Schools Trust, and is both interested and involved in current educational developments and the role of RE in community relations.
-John’s publications include books on local theology, reconstructing Practical Theology, and theological reflection for human flourishing.
-His most recent (2015) book ‘A Philosophy of Christian Materialism: Entangled Fidelities and the Public Good’ (Ashgate) is co-written with Chris Baker and Tom James, and Theology and New Materialism: Spaces of Faithful Dissent (2017) published by Palgrave Macmillan.
+He is Honorary Senior Lecturer at the University of Worcester and a Senior Tutor in Christian Rural and Environmental Studies at Ripon College, Cuddesdon.
+John’s most recent publications are ‘A Philosophy of Christian Materialism: Entangled Fidelities and the Public Good’ (Ashgate, 2015) co-written with Chris Baker and Tom James, and Theology and New Materialism: Spaces of Faithful Dissent (2017) published by Palgrave Macmillan.
 Follow John on Twitter @DrJohnReader

-Greg Smith has worked for almost forty years in urban mission, community development and social research in London and Preston.
+Greg Smith has worked for over forty years in urban mission, community development and social research in London and Preston.
 He has published extensively on religion in the inner city, faith involvement in urban regeneration, and urban theology.
-Greg is Development Officer for Together Lancashire, a joint venture of Church Urban Fund, Diocese of Blackburn and the Lancashire Methodist District supporting faith based social action and urban churches in the western half of the county.
+Until retirement in 2019 Greg worked for Together Lancashire, a joint venture of Church Urban Fund, Diocese of Blackburn and the Lancashire Methodist District supporting faith based social action and urban churches in the western half of the county.
 He continues to be active in the City of Sanctuary movement in Preston, in his local inner city parish and in projects and networks addressing food poverty and financial inclusion.
 From 2011 to 2016 he also worked for the Evangelical Alliance managing the 21st Century Evangelicals research programme and continues to analyse and publish academic papers based on the data.
 See more on Greg’s work and publications.
 In his spare time he enjoys photography, bird watching, railways and walking with his dog.